randix/KioskContacts/README.md

 #### Files App

-The *File* app can be used to examine or share a file.
+The *File*s app can be used to examine or share a file.
 Tap and hold on a file for a pop-up menu of actions, among which are *Quick Look* and *Share*.
+Use *Share* to share a file with, for example, *Mail*.

 ### Kiosk Contacts Files

 The files contain either configuration information (*settings.txt*) or text and fields for the subject and body of the mail message or of the iMessage message.
 The fields will be replaced by either configuration information or by fields from the form data.

-The files in *Kiosk Contacts* are:
+The files in *Kiosk Contacts* folder are:

+#### README

+This is this document which describes and informs the usage of *Kiosk Contacts*.
+This file is there in both text ".md" and ".pdf" formats.
+You are reading this file.

 #### contacts

 This file (*contacts.csv*) contains the saved contacts from tapping the **Submit** button.
-This file can be directly opened in Numbers, or can be shared to be opened and processed on another device, where it might be processed with MS Excel.
+This file can be directly opened in Numbers, or can be shared to be opened and processed on another device, where it might be processed with, for example, MS Excel or Apple Numbers.

 #### mail